jacobbartzen/Perceptron/README.md

 In my example, weights are increased if the output was too high, and decreased if the output was too low proportionally to the input size and learning rate.

   weights[j] += LEARNING_RATE * eTotal * inputs[i][j];

+## neuralNetwork.c

+This will start to build a more complete neural network with many neurons and layers.